KeflerExe/Symbols-Alphabets-and-Strings/README.md

 & a la ola hola

-**Substrings**: write to the output file the set of substrings for each input string. input string.
+**5. Substrings**: write to the output file the set of substrings for each input string. input string.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>